 Even Jay joined: “Oran dora!”

 “Jango sat before the bird.
 He saw smoke seeping from the box’s hinged panel, and he said: ‘Someone lit incense in this shrine.
-I should honor them by sitting and contemplating the Biggest Bird until the incense burns down and the smoke stops seeping.’
+I should sit and contemplate the Biggest Bird until the incense burns down and the smoke stops seeping.’

 “So he sat and watched smoke seep from the box.
 Six silent minutes passed.